 Note: You can display a test pattern to help adjust the image position by pressing the Pattern button on the remote control.
+Select Display Position, then press Enter.
 Press the Esc button to turn off the test pattern.
+You can also use the Pattern button to isolate colors when displaying color bars (see page 39).